yassineELHIRACH/epicerie-ducoin-back/README.md

 ### Epicerie Du Coin (Back-end)

+By `El hirach Yassine` and `Karl Steeve Sena Afatolo`

 ### Installation

 `npm install`

 ### Running

-This example requires docker or a local MySQL installation.
-If using a local MySQL database, see `app.module.ts` for credentials, and make sure there are matching credentials in the database and the source code.
+This project requires a local MySQK installation.
+See `src/app.module.ts` for credentials, and make sure there are matching credentials in the database and the source code.

 #### MySQL databse

 Execute the `init.sql` into the database named "market".

-#### Docker

-There is a `docker-compose.yml` file for starting Docker.

-`docker-compose up`

-After running the sample, you can stop the Docker container with

-`docker-compose down`

 ### Run the sample